20 Incident Types Every Hotel Must Track

-Make sure that your personnel is informed of loiterers as they appear, and create an action plan on how to handle this type of situations.
+Make sure that your personnel is informed of loiterers as they appear, and create an action plan on how to handle this type of situation.
 Report when loitering happens, and have the responsible personnel answer follow-up questions about what led to the event.
-In that way you can prevent similar instances from happening again.
+In that way, you can prevent similar instances from happening again.

 8. Disruptive behaviour

-Many guests visit hotels for holiday, downtime or work, seeking quiet, comfortable and peaceful surroundings.
+Many guests visit hotels for holidays, downtime or work, seeking quiet, comfortable and peaceful surroundings.
 It’s important to cultivate this environment for your guests and to discourage any disruptive behaviour.

 By reporting and tracking these incidents, you can create action plans to better prevent them from escalating.

 Take all threats seriously (verbal and physical).
 Record all details of a threat incident, including the threatening party’s details as this could have legal validity if the threat escalates.